chococlat/DesktopMemo/README.md

 - The ability to change the font
 - The ability to change the size of the note
 - The ability to draw on the notes
-- A complete management windows to move and edit the notes
+- A complete management window to move and edit the notes

 ## Setup